the60ftatomicman/KickleCubicleLevelEditor/README.md

 		- (FIXED) Bonkers not appearing
 		- (FIXED) Spawn for Hoople not appearing
  - v0.20 - adding in Help guide / Better level selection
-	 - Argueably the earliest this becoems usable by someone who hasn't read the docs
+	 - Argueably the earliest this becomes usable by someone who hasn't read the docs
-	 - Visual guide to EACH tile value
+	 - (DONE) Visual guide to EACH tile value
-	 - Visual guide to enemy Group codes
+	 - (DONE) Visual guide to enemy Group codes
-	 - Better map selection and navigation
+	 - (DONE) Better map selection and navigation
  -  v0.30 - Support for enemy direction
 	 - show which way they are facing
 	 - Try to get full sprite support by this point!